theNerd247/sermons/personal/identity/notes.md

 fault finder in us - DOESN'T. When we come into God's family He doesn't try and find out all our faults when He looks at us.

+__Good analogy on grace vs critical attitude__

+Going to a restraunt to praise the chef vs judging the quality of the place.

+  a). gets the food and opens the steak and smells the sauce because they are
+      excited to see the handy work that God has created - they have a grace filled eye. b). gets the food and opens the steak and smells the sauce to make sure the chef didn't get anything wrong - they have a critical eye.

 # Adopted

 He predestined us